What to watch on Prime Video: The best shows streaming right now

 Number of seasons: 6

 Created by Julian Fellowes, Downton Abbey is synonymous with excellent historical drama for a reason.
-Set in early 20th-century England at a fictional estate in Yorkshire, this family epic follows the aristocratic Crawleys through the changing realities of a world ravaged by global conflict.
+Set in early 20th-century England at a fictional estate in Yorkshire, this family epic charts the aristocratic Crawleys through the changing realities of a world ravaged by global conflict.
 Understated and slow, but never boring, the show offers long-haul character development that remains some of the best the genre has witnessed on the small screen.

 Expats (Prime Video: 2024)